Dominik Baumann

-Dominik Baumann (born 4 October 1992 in Hall in Tirol) is an Austrian racing driver currently competing in International GT Open for SPS Automotive Performance.
+Dominik Baumann (born 4 October 1992 in Hall in Tirol) is an Austrian racing driver set to compete in International GT Open for Team Motopark and the GT World Challenge Europe Endurance Cup for 75 Express.

 A decorated Mercedes-AMG factory driver, Baumann partnered Maximilian Buhk en route to two major titles: the FIA GT3 European Championship in 2012 and the Blancpain GT Series in 2016.
 He also finished runner-up in the 2015 ADAC GT Masters at the wheel of a BMW Z4.